Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/2-XCVM/XCVM_slides.md

 It can be seen as the register holding "unspent assets".

-Example: Let’s take a look at another XCM instruction: `WithdrawAsset`: it withdraws some assets from the account of the place specified in the Origin Register.
+Example: Let's take a look at another XCM instruction: `WithdrawAsset`: it withdraws some assets from the account of the place specified in the Origin Register.
-But what does it do with them?
-— if they don’t get deposited anywhere then it’s surely a pretty useless operation.
+But what does it do with them? if they don’t get deposited anywhere then it’s surely a pretty useless operation.
 These assets are held in the holding register until they are deposited anywhere else.

 ---